Philadelphia & Surrounding Areas | South Jersey

 Helping families in the following areas:

-We proudly serves the Greater Philadelphia area, including New Jersey and Delaware.
-Travel fees ($30-$75) may apply based on distance travelled from our veterinarian.
+We proudly serves the Greater Philadelphia area, including parts of New Jersey.
+Travel fees ($30-$100) may apply based on distance traveled from our veterinarian.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.
 All major credit cards are accepted.